rehierl/node-tree-outliner/3-1-0-design-2.md

 declares a type-2 section will be referred to as a "type-2 sectioning node".
 ("type-2" because this first node is the 2nd easiest to implement option).

-Note that these two definitions are independent of the tree's structure.
+Note that these two definitions are independent of a tree's structure.
 That is, the declared section is empty, if the sectioning node has, depending on the type of the sectioning node, no first child or no next sibling.
 Because of that, there is no constraint on the tree's structure.